 For a brief overview of the rivalry between Mother Divine and Jim Jones, its causes and outcome see E. Black, The Three Virtual Intentional Communities Of God In A Body In Real Time (1868-2008), 2009.

 For the Divine Movement as a black woman’s movement, see the section, “Father Divine’s 1930s Peace mission movement” in Beryl Satter, “Marcus Garvey, Father Divine and the Gender Politics of Race Difference and Race Neutrality” in Cornel West and Eddie S. Glaude Jr., eds., African American Religious Thought: An Anthology (Louisville, KY: Westminster John Knox Press, 2003), 581-587.
 For black female demographics in Peoples Temple, see Rebecca Moore, “Demographics and the Black Religious Culture of Peoples Temple” in Rebecca Moore, Anthony B. Pinn, Mary R. Sawyer, eds., Peoples Temple and Black Religion in America.
-(Bloomington: Indiana University Press, 2004), 57-80, esp. figure 2, page 62.
+(Bloomington: University of Indiana Press, 2004), 57-80, esp. figure 2, page 62.